First time moms have made many misconceptions about parenting. See if you can relate to these parenting myths and realities about being a mom.

 And while we don’t buy too many toys, they still have a few strewn around the house.
 “He’ll have his designated area for toys, and the rest of the house will remain the same.”
 Or so I thought, as I pick my way through a clutter of toys across the living room floor, kitchen, and even our bedroom.

-Again, or so I thought.
+Or so I thought.

 4. That you’ll be productive during maternity leave

-Except I never got one project done.
-Nor did I finish the baby book I had started.
-(Four years later, it’s still not finished, hence why I didn’t bother to buy baby books for the twins.)
-I couldn’t finish the novel I was reading, when pre-baby I finished at least one book every week.
+Except I never got one project going (or even bothered to reach out to clients).
+Nor did I finish the baby book I had started (it’s still not finished, which is why I didn’t bother to buy them for the twins).
+I couldn’t finish the novel I was reading, whereas I could easily finish at least one book every week, pre-baby.

 My co-worker and I were laughing about this “maternity leave is free time” mentality.
 “I thought I was going to finish knitting the baby’s blanket,” she mused.
 “It’s still not finished and he’s already two!”

 Lesson learned.
-Maternity leave is for resting, healing and baby bonding.
+Maternity leave is for resting, healing, and baby bonding.
 And lots of watching Netflix on your iPhone while you feed the baby in the middle of the night.
 Because you will watch, oh… twenty movies in a week.

-When I was pregnant, I’d see moms with their one-year-olds toddling alongside.
-And I thought, “I can’t wait to do that when my baby is born!”
+When I was pregnant, I’d see moms with their one-year-olds toddling alongside and thought, I can’t wait to do that when my baby is born!

-I could even date the exact moment when I realized I was on a “real outing” with my eldest kid.
+I could even date the exact moment when I realized I was on a “real outing” with my eldest.
 I was ordering a crepe with him, then five-months-old, and we were waiting for my food to cook.
 As he was sitting on my lap, it dawned on me, “We’re hanging out!
 And just for fun!”